 First of all women entrepreneurs need to be given the required skills, knowledge and training in their respective fields of endeavour.
 I also think that a lot more women need to be empowered and motivated to be entrepreneurial and to take up the challenge of creating wealth for themselves.

 The cost of borrowing across many African countries is very high, with average lending rates in Ghana hovering about 25% to 35% per annum, making it very challenging to have access to affordable financing.
-This phenomenon has crippled many SME’s in Africa.
+This phenomenon has crippled many of SME’s in Africa.
 The solution lies in building resilient economies where credit is made available to the private sector for growth.
-There has to be a conscious effort by Government in making available credit and affordable funds to potential women entrepreneurs who have set up SMEs and employing the graduate youth.
-Government must make it a priority to nurture, develop and fund women with the potential to grow their businesses and contribute significantly to economic growth in Africa.
+There has to be a conscious effort by the Government in making available credit and affordable funds to potential women entrepreneurs who have set up SMEs and employing the graduate youth.
+The government must make it a priority to nurture, develop and fund women with the potential to grow their businesses and contribute significantly to economic growth in Africa.

 What are some of your efforts in making inroads for women in Ghana?

 Influence usually begins within your own space.
 As an MD, I have a strict policy against denying women the opportunity to hold certain positions just because they are women.
 McOttley Capital gives equal opportunities to both women and men.
 When a woman is qualified to hold a position, there is no way she will be overlooked just because of her gender or because it is a man’s world.
-Also, my belief is that, women in Ghana and even the world at large cannot penetrate the corporate world or even the entire job market without the requisite education.
+Also, my belief is that women in Ghana and even the world at large cannot penetrate the corporate world or even the entire job market without the requisite education.
 You cannot get to the top just because you are a woman and the world is advocating for women at the top.
 You will struggle there if you do not have the skills and knowledge to make a difference.
 For this reason, through our foundation, McOttley Empowerment Foundation we offer scholarships to many women to pursue higher education.
 I have a thing against money being a stumbling block to pursuing your dreams so in whatever way I can I help as an individual or my company can, we do so.

 How do you balance your career and family obligations?

 I won’t deny that combining being a corporate woman and family woman hasn’t been easy.
 Many at times I have noticed that women in such situations end up giving up one for the other but I believe that with proper planning and strict adherence to the plans, any corporate woman can have the best of both worlds.
 You do not have to give up one to have the other.
 My personal secret is not to waste any time, not even a single second.
 It’s amazing what you can achieve as a corporate and family woman when you make good use of the 24 hours God has given you.
 I try and do all that I have to do within a stipulated time so that it doesn’t have to eat into my family time.
 On the rare occasion that it does, I still make proper use of technology to be a part of the lives of my husband and children.
-I must also state that my husband has been very supportive in my corporate life, he is my super hero when it comes to my corporate journey in my view.
+I must also state that my husband has been very supportive in my corporate life, he is my superhero when it comes to my corporate journey in my view.
 I believe Women have great potentials to do a lot but with a good partner by their side, they can do more.

 What is the best way for readers of Amazons Watch Magazine to connect with you (Optional)?